Supreme Court preserves access to widely used abortion pill, while lawsuit plays out

 Lower courts then also sought to restrict access to mifepristone, in a case brought by physicians who oppose abortion.
 They filed suit in the months after the court overturned Roe.

-The Supreme Court blocked the 5th Circuit ruling from taking effect over the dissenting votes of Justices Samuel Alito and Clarence Thomas.
+The Supreme Court blocked the 5th Circuit ruling from taking effect over dissenting votes by Alito and Thomas.
 Then, in 2024, the high court unanimously dismissed the doctors’ suit, reasoning they did not have the legal right, or standing, to sue.

 In the current dispute, mainstream medical groups, the pharmaceutical industry and Democratic members of Congress have weighed in cautioning the court against limiting access to the drug.
 Pharmaceutical companies said a ruling for abortion opponents would upend the drug approval process.